Are you looking to start a podcast? Alas, you’re in the right place.

 Besides, if you’re a fan of analytics and data, Anchor isn’t offering anything substantial in that area.
 Their analytics are basic and not as in-depth as you want them to be.

-Anchor is perfect if you’re just starting and want to do podcasting as a hobby.
+The anchor is perfect if you’re just starting and want to do podcasting as a hobby.
 You can upgrade to a professional option once there’s a call for it.

 You can upload your content on Soundcloud using either free or premium subscriptions.
 Soundcloud plans have an allowance limit.